-- 1. Following receipt of the Preliminary Notification, the Corridor Manager must discuss the proposed Works with the Utility Operator as soon as practicable and jointly identify any issues, such as: - a) the potential to coordinate with planned Works by the Corridor Manager or other Utility Operators; and - b) any matters where there is a potentially major impact on the Public.
+- 1. Following receipt of the Preliminary Notification, the Corridor Manageraffected Parties must discuss the proposed Works with the Utility Operator as soon as practicable and jointly identify any issues, such as: - a) the potential to coordinate with planned Works by the Corridor Manager affected Parties or other Utility Operators; and - b) any matters where there is a potentially major impact on the Public.

-At the meeting with the Corridor Manager, the Utility Operator should inform the Corridor Manager of the key points of relevant external meetings and consultation.
+At the meeting with between the Corridor Manager affected Parties, the Utility Operator Party issuing the Preliminary Notification should inform the Corridor Manager other(s) of the key points of relevant external meetings and consultation.

-Liaison between the Corridor Manager and Utility Operator should continue through the design phase, as appropriate, to take care of any changes in scope and design or any other issues that arise.
+Liaison between the Corridor Manager and Utility Operator(s) should continue through the design phase, as appropriate, to take care of any changes in scope and design or any other issues that arise.